 Decatur is a larger medium-sized city located in the state of Illinois.
 With a population of 72,174 people and 26 constituent neighborhoods, Decatur is the 13th largest community in Illinois.

-Unlike some cities, Decatur isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Decatur are a mix of both white- and blue-collar jobs.
+Decatur is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Decatur is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Decatur who work in office and administrative support (13.71%), sales jobs (10.36%), and food service (7.53%).

 The population of Decatur overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Decatur, 21.66% have at least a bachelor's degree.

 The per capita income in Decatur in 2010 was $25,042, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $100,168 for a family of four.
 However, Decatur contains both very wealthy and poor people as well.

 Decatur is a very ethnically-diverse city.
 The people who call Decatur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Decatur residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Decatur include German, Irish, English, Italian, and Dutch.